xcellardoor/docker-browser-box/README.md

 ```

 If you would the settings for chrome and firfox to persist
-afer each time the browser is launched then you will need to add additional environment variable to the install command.
-In the example below "username" needs to get replace with your loggin user name.
+afer each time the browser is launched then you will need to add additional environment variables to the install command.
+In the example below, "username" needs to be replaced with your login user-name.

 ```bash
 docker run -it --rm \